ViniRover/firebase-example/README.md

 ## Technologies

-This project was developed using this techlogies:
+This project was developed using this technologies:

 - [React](https://reactjs.org)
 - [Firebase](https://firebase.google.com/)